JanssenProject/jans/docs/admin/auth-server/client-management/README.md

 Which mechanism to use depends on the deployment requirements.
 For *ad hoc* creation, the TUI is great.
 If you need to quickly script client creation (e.g. in a bash script), use the CLI, or use `curl` to call the Jans Config API.
-If developers need to have the ability to register clients, the adopt OpenID Connect Dynamic Client Registration.
+If developers need to have the ability to register clients, then adopt OpenID Connect Dynamic Client Registration.

 ### OpenID Dynamic Client Registration